Well Wandered - Travel Tips & Wanderlust

 Who is the most interesting person you’ve sat next to on a plane/bus/boat?

-What three 3 things do you NEVER travel without?
+What are three things you NEVER travel without?